Stacy-Martin/react_portfolio/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

 ## Description
 Hi and welcome to my portfolio.
 I will showcase my web development work here.
-Please get in touch if you'd like to chat, colloborate or have some work opportunity!
+Please get in touch if you'd like to chat, collaborate or have some work opportunity!

 ## Table of Contents
   - [React Portfolio](#React_Portfolio)